Boundary Discontinuity Designs: Theory and Practice: Heterogeneity and Aggregation Along the Boundary

 Finally, $\widehat{\tau}(\bx)$ can also be used to estimate and conduct inference for WBATE and LBATE via plug-in methods. \cite{Cattaneo-Titiunik-Yu_2025_BDD-Location} provide sufficient conditions and study the validity of such methods.
 In particular, the WBATE corresponds to an integral over a submanifold of the nonparametric estimator $\widehat{\tau}(\bx)$.
 See \cite{chen2025semiparametric} for related theoretical results when employing series approximations instead of local polynomial regression as commonly done in RD settings.

-The general-purpose \texttt{R} package \texttt{rd2d} implement both distance-based and location-based methods (\url{https://rdpackages.github.io/}).
-See \cite{Cattaneo-Titiunik-Yu_2025_rd2d} for more discussion.
+The general-purpose \texttt{R} package \texttt{rd2d} implements both distance-based and location-based methods (\url{https://rdpackages.github.io/}), see \cite{Cattaneo-Titiunik-Yu_2025_rd2d} for details.
 Figure \ref{fig:CIandCB} gives a stylized example of the type of results that can be obtained via distance-based and location-based methods, building on the same setup as in Figure \ref{fig:BDillustration}.
 These figures are motivated by empirical work using the SPP application \citep{LondonoVelezRodriguezSanchez_2020_AEJ}.